Local resident and tour guide Shelah Allen talks with Stuart Forster and provides insider tips on things to do in Lunenburg, Nova Scotia.

 I enjoy the Salt Shaker Deli (124 Montague Street; tel. +1 902 640 3434) for the cosy atmosphere and delicious food.

-And I have to mention the Knot Pub (4 Dufferin Street; +1 902 634 3334).
+And I have to mention the The Knot Pub (4 Dufferin Street; +1 902 634 3334).
 It’s where locals go.
 The building used to be the bicycle shop where we went for Popsicles on our way to school.
 For nearly 30 years it has offered consistently awesome food in an authentic community pub setting.

 Every Thursday morning, year-round, I go to the Farmers’ Market.